bluebinary/maxml/README.md

 ### Example Usage

-To use the MaXML library, import the library's and begin creating your XML document:
+To use the MaXML library, import the library and begin creating your XML document:

 ```python
 import maxml